 Some common benign breast conditions include:

-- cysts: fluid-filled sacs that can form in many parts of the body
+- Cysts: These are fluid-filled sacs that can form in many parts of the body, including the breasts.

-- hyperplasia: an overgrowth of cells, particularly in the milk ducts or lobules
+- Hyperplasia: This is an overgrowth of cells, particularly in the milk ducts or lobules inside the breast.

-- a fibroadenoma: a moveable lump that develops when an overgrowth of fibrous or glandular tissue forms around a lobule
+- Fibroadenoma: These are common breast tumors that develop when an overgrowth of fibrous or glandular tissue forms around a lobule.

-- a radial scar: a core of connective tissue that can resemble breast cancer on a mammogram
+- Radial scar: Also called complex sclerosing lesions, these are a core of connective tissue that can resemble breast cancer on a mammogram.

-- phyllodes tumors: fast-growing but typically painless tumors that start in the connective tissue of the breast — some can be cancerous
+- Phyllodes tumors: These are fast-growing but typically painless tumors that start in the connective tissue of the breast.
+Some can be cancerous.

-If a person is not sure what is causing any breast-related symptom, they should talk to a doctor as soon as possible.
+If a person is unsure what is causing any breast-related symptom, they should talk with a doctor as soon as possible.

 According to the